 Larkin Community College is a second level CDETB DEIS Band 1 school in the north east inner city of Dublin.
 It is a co-educational school with 430 students and a staff of 48.
 Students come from all over areas of socio-economic disadvantage in Dublin to attend the school.
-It is a mainstream school and offers Arts, Soccer, Basketball and Academic Scholarship Programmes.
+We are a mainstream school.
+We offer Arts, Soccer, Basketball and Academic Scholarship Programmes.

 Thursday 26th January 2017

 Planning is crucial when engaging with partners.
 However, to paraphrase the poet Robert Burns, ‘The best laid plans of mice and men often go awry!’
 Flexibility is paramount.

 As our project has progressed we have been mindful of how best we can deliver on our aims and objectives for the project while adapting to suit changing scenarios during the project.

 To this regard, in the time that we have been working on the project a few things have happened.

 We have had to say goodbye to one of the Gaiety School of Acting facilitators, Gillian Mc Carthy.

 We have struggled to connect with the organisers of TED ED TALKS with whom we had hoped to record the manifestos for the project.
 We have decided to make our own video of manifestos.
 The Gaiety School of Acting have a resident photographer / videographer Tom Maher.
 Tom will lead the video making for the exhibition for the project.